 Deciding whether to pre-assign a library or not has important consequences.
 One factor to keep in mind is that pre-assigning an excessive number of libraries can slow the execution of SAS jobs for all users.
-Other factors are described in "Data-Access Engines and the Metadata Engine" on page 61.
+Other factors are described in "Understanding Native Engines and the Metadata LIBNAME Engine" on page 104.
 SAS clients and stored processes can access a library using one of two engines:

-- □ the engine specified in the library's metadata.
-This is the Base SAS engine for libraries of SAS data sets, the ORACLE engine for Oracle libraries, and so forth. - □ the Metadata LIBNAME Engine.
+- the native engine that is specified in the library's metadata or a file such as an autoexec file.
+In this case, the Base SAS engine is used for libraries of SAS data sets, the ORACLE engine is used for Oracle libraries, and so on. - the Metadata LIBNAME Engine.